LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/bot-conversation-errors.md

 Mostly, the error is a wrong value which is used for the TTL
 #### Solutions
 Please choose the right value for your TTR step.
-See the documentations for the individual vendors on how to set TTR properly
+See the documentation for the individual vendors on how to set TTR properly

 ### com.liveperson.bot-connectors-worker.error.connector.messaging.transfer-to-skill